sflpro/notifier/README.md

 ## Microservice API

 The public API of the microservice is exposed via HTTP REST.
-API client libraries are available in teh followign languages :
+API client libraries are available in the followign languages :
 * Java

 However, any platform supporting HTTP calls can use the microservice by manually implementing HTTP calls execution logic.